Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 • Customer Service Data: live chat data, the number and length of interactions, frequency, NPS scores, and other data from CRM systems.

-A comprehensive customer data platform can help you gather and organize all this transactional, demographic, and behavioral data and get a holistic view of individual customers.
+A comprehensive customer data platform gathers and organizes all this transactional, demographic, and behavioral data and gives you a holistic view of individual customers.
 It’s a daunting amount of information, but with the right tools, you can make it work to your business’ advantage.

 Step 2: Create Omnichannel Campaign Frameworks